Comic Book: Avengers: The Initiative

 - Killed Off for Real: Quite a few. the original MVP and two of his four active clones, Johnny Guitar, Whiz Kid, Proton and possibly Spinner and Freedom Ring.
 Despite this, none really feels like a waste of the character nor done for cheap drama.

 - Logical Weakness: Trauma's power is impressive, he turns into a living embodiment of someone's fears, but (obviously) it does not work with robots.
-It does not work with Hulk either, as he does not fear anything
+It doesn't work with Hulk either, as he's too angry to feel fear.

 - Nice Job Fixing It, Villain: Hardball was originally intending to be a villain, but in his first attempt to commit a crime he saved a life by accident, he was seen by Wonder Man, and taken to the training camp, as Wonder Man misunderstood him for a super hero.